warpcoil/em-dosbox-forked/README.md

 * Game save files are written into the Emscripten file system, which is by default an in-memory file system.
 Saved games will be lost when you close the web page.
-* Compiling in Windows is not supported.
+* Compiling in Windows is supported via Windows Subsystem for Linux.
 The build process requires a Unix-like environment due to use of GNU Autotools.
 See Emscripten [issue 2208](https://github.com/kripken/emscripten/issues/2208).
 * Currently the runtime expects a canvas to be present with the id of "canvas" because a querySelector exists as #canvas.
 This is automatically generated but it's something to be aware of.